 The best part of this chapter though is without a doubt the mindset shift.
 He tells you to become a creator instead of a consumer.
 We buy products all the time.
 We make decisions whether we like them or not, we recommend them to our friends and family.
 Why not let the world know what your thoughts on items are?
 Why not recommend products that have helped you to the entire world?
 This way you are helping people out and are also getting your creativity out in the world.

 The chapter hit me hard.
 It got me thinking and into starting this blog.
 I want to be doing productive things in my life.
 Other than sitting around watching TV or playing video games.
 The thing is I can still do those things.
 But now I will either stream it live on Twitch or immediately recommend it if it is something I enjoyed.
 Now I am creating content for others and getting my thoughts down for everyone to use.
 I recommend following this chapter and taking what Mike says to heart.
 He has proven himself that you can get somewhere by helping people.
 I feel that everyone should have some sort of outlet to get their thoughts recorded blog or otherwise.

 The Gorilla Mindset is a book everyone should read.
 It has something in it for everyone and I believe anyone could walk away with value from reading it.
-I look forward to Maga Mindset and future products from Mike.
+I look forward to Maga Mindset and future products from Mike Cernovich.

-Thanks, Mike for the best book on Mindset ever wrote.
+Thanks, Mike for the best book on Mindset.

 Let me know in the comments below if you read Gorilla Mindset and your thoughts on it.